Kris Bryant: 2016 season: NL MVP

 The Cubs won the National League Central division title.
 Bryant recorded hits in all four games against the San Francisco Giants in the 2016 NLDS.
 With the Cubs trailing 5–3 in the ninth inning of Game 3, Bryant hit a two-run home run against Sergio Romo, helping send the game to extra innings, though the Giants would prevail in 13.
 In Game 4 with the Cubs down 5–2, Bryant singled to start a four-run rally in the top of the 9th, scoring on a double by Ben Zobrist, as the Cubs advanced to the 2016 NLCS.
 The Cubs then won the National League pennant—for the first time since 1945—by defeating the Los Angeles Dodgers, 4-games-to-2.
-In the World Series, the Cubs came back from a 3-games-to-1 deficit and defeated the Cleveland Indians, to secure their first championship after a 108-year-long drought.
+In the World Series, the Cubs came back from a 3-games-to-1 deficit and defeated the Cleveland Indians.
+Bryant fielded the last ball of the 2016 season and threw to first baseman Anthony Rizzo, which completed their first championship victory after a 108-year-long drought.
 During the 2016 postseason, Bryant hit for a .308 average with three home runs and eight RBIs.

 Bryant concluded the 2016 season by winning the National League Most Valuable Player Award (MVP) in his second year in the major leagues.
 He became the first player to win a Golden Spikes Award, a Baseball America Minor League Player of the Year Award, a Rookie of the Year Award, and a Most Valuable Player Award in successive seasons.
 In addition, he became the sixth player in MLB history to win Rookie of the Year and MVP within his first two seasons, joining Fred Lynn (both in 1975), Cal Ripken Jr. (1982–83), Ichiro Suzuki (both in 2001), Ryan Howard (2005–06), and Dustin Pedroia (2007–08).
 Bryant also won the Hank Aaron Award as the National League's most outstanding hitter.